 What began in Washington state as a recall effort to remove a questionable local politician from office has now grown into a campaign finance fight with nationwide implications.

-In this case, the Institute for Justice represented a grassroots activist and her volunteer attorneys in a case that demonstrated how campaign finance laws unconstitutionally limit political speech and participation and interfere with the ability of the people to bring about necessary and important political change.
-The case challenged Washington’s campaign finance laws that protected incumbents from recall elections by arbitrarily limiting how much money citizens may donate to recall efforts and by limiting how much time individuals like lawyers, bookkeepers and accountants may volunteer for recall campaigns.
+A federal lawsuit filed on June 7, 2011, in Tacoma, Wash., by the Institute for Justice on behalf of a grassroots activist and her volunteer attorneys spotlights how campaign finance laws unconstitutionally limit political speech and participation and interfere with the ability of the people to bring about necessary and important political change.
+Washington’s campaign finance laws protect incumbents from recall elections by arbitrarily limiting how much money citizens may donate to recall efforts and by limiting how much time individuals like lawyers, bookkeepers and accountants may volunteer for recall campaigns.

 Retired Naval officer Robin Farris watched with dismay media stories about how Pierce County Assessor-Treasurer Dale Washam was running his office.
 Upset with what she saw, she decided—for the first time in her life—to get involved in politics.
 She started organizing a campaign to recall Washam from office.

 Washington allows the people to vote on whether an elected official should remain in office.
 To limit this power to only those officials who have created serious questions about their fitness for office, Washington law requires a Superior Court judge to decide if the charges against the official are sufficient.
 A direct appeal can then be taken to the Washington Supreme Court.
 In other words, a recall campaign is difficult and expensive, and it involves significant litigation before a campaign can even begin to collect signatures.